Relationship Disclosure Document

 You will also receive, on an annual basis, a performance report that details the change in the value of your account (or family of accounts) during the year and since inception of the account.
 That report will also provide the percentage return you earned on the account (or family of accounts) for the year and other specified periods.

-Finally you will receive, on an annual basis, as summary of all the fees charges to you by your Firm and compensation earned by the firm (including trailer fees) with respect to your account.
+Finally, you will receive, on an annual basis, as summary of all the fees charges to you by LDIC and compensation earned by the firm with respect to your account.

 You may receive e-mail delivery of these reports and any notice that LDIC is obligated to send.
 Such electronic delivery will be made to the contact e-mail listed in the Investment Policy Statement.
 You will be required to advise LDIC if this address has changed, or is otherwise unable to receive e-mail communications or, does not have access to technology to read PDF documents sent to it.